AterLux/PhpSimpleExpression/README.md

 1. Ternary conditional operators

 **NOTE:** Conditional operator has the lowest priority.
-That means the whole expression at it's left will be considered as a condition and whole expression after colon `:` will be considered as `else` block.
+That means the whole expression at it's left will be considered as a condition and the whole expression after colon `:` will be considered as `else` block.
 This allows you to stack several ternary operators forming selectors:
 `condition1 ? variant1 : condition2 ? variant2 : ...  conditionN ? variantN : elsevariant`

 # Usage

-At the compile time it may throw `SimpleExpressionParseError` exception, which has method `getPosition()` to return a position of the error
+At the compile time, it may throw `SimpleExpressionParseError` exception, which has the method `getPosition()` to return a position of the error

 ```php
   $expression = "x ^ 2 + sqrt(y) * 4";